huggingface/Google-Cloud-Containers/examples/gke/trl-lora-fine-tuning/README.md

 ## Delete GKE Cluster

-Finally, once the fine-tuning job is done, we can safely delete the GKE Cluster we've just created to avoid incurring in unnecessary costs.
+Finally, once the fine-tuning job is completed, you can safely delete the GKE Cluster to avoid incurring in unnecessary costs.

 ```bash
 gcloud container clusters delete $CLUSTER_NAME --location=$LOCATION
 ```

-Alternatively, one may decide to keep the GKE Cluster running even when the job is done, since the default GKE Cluster deployed with GKE Autopilot mode is running just a single `e2-small` instance.
+Alternatively, you may decide to keep the GKE Cluster running even after the job is completed, since the default GKE Cluster deployed with GKE Autopilot mode is running just a single `e2-small` instance.